 Provide each user with their own login details

-Create clear guidelines regarding user rights
+Set clear guidelines for user access rights

 Never share passwords